Experience Lake Powell Paddle Express

 Paddlesport valet service

 Lake Powell Paddle Express is an authorized and licensed commercial Outfitter inside of Glen Canyon National Park.
 Paddle Express adheres to National Park regulations, and guidelines.
-Paddle Express specializes in affordable delivery and pickup paddle sport equipment from beginning to advanced level units available.
+Paddle Express specializes in affordable delivery and pickup paddle sport equipment from beginning to advanced level units available based on 4 decades of exploration around the Grand Circle.
 Paddle Express has the most novel selection of paddle sport rentals, events, and event locations available in the area.
+Paddle boards, kayaks, canoes, fishing kayaks, fishing SUPs, outrigger canoes, kayaks, rafts, wind and solar sailing equipment as well!
 With Lake Powell Paddle Express the rental process is first class without the high price tag plus some of your money goes back into the National Park.
-Delivery and pickup included in the paddle sport rental allows the customers extra time to enjoy vacation experiences while in the local area.
+Delivery, and pickup included in the paddle sport rental allows the customers extra time to enjoy vacation experiences while in the local area.
+Custom rentals such as electric assistance and solar/wind assistance are to be picked up outside of the National Park and by advanced reservation only.
 Bookings with pets and or children are required to send advance notice for final approval, failure to do so may constitute cancellation on the spot if it compromises the days schedule or might be too dangerous to paddle.
-Due to the extra time it takes to accommodate families and pet parents and or the weather bookings may or may not be available for parents..
-Cleaning fees apply for bookings with children and pets.
-Shoulder season SUPs are not sent out in any winds and shoulder season winds may cancel any kayak reservation as well.
+Due to the extra time it takes to accommodate families and pet parents, and or the weather bookings may or may not be available for parents..
+Cleaning fees apply for bookings with children, and pets.
+Shoulder season SUPs are not sent out in any winds, and shoulder season winds may cancel any kayak reservation as well.
 Cellphone service is remote while Paddle Express is at the launch ramp during business hours handling customers so text messages are best.
 With lake levels extremely low please allow for extra time from your vehicle.
-The goal is to help you chase the next experience and feel VIP while doing it.
-We know how VIP handle time and time is of the essence at Paddle Express.
-Delivery and pickup included in all rental prices.
+The goal is to help you chase the next experience, and feel VIP while doing it.
+We know how VIP handle time, and time is of the essence at Paddle Express.
+Delivery and pickup included in all rental prices unless a customer ask for a self haul.
 Launch and retrieve services are included.
 Save effort, energy and time to create more memories on the water.
 Rentals include paddles and a life vest.
 Rentals do not include a trash service and you will be asked to take trash to the bin on the truck.
 Time is money and money is time at Paddle Express so late arrivals or late returns will be charged.
 Be punctual!!
 Other customers depend on us to be on time and so does the entire experience system.
 Day or day before of bookings (48 hour windows) please call or text Sean directly (928) 614-1728.
 Text is the best way to check in as the remote service area prevents Sean from getting emails right away when he is at the launch ramp with customers.
 Sean looks forward to launching you next so check in 60 minutes prior to your arrival to make sure you show up in the correct park lot and walk down the correct Launch Ramp.
 Early morning reservations please check in the night before for weather purposes, extreme conditions (too cold) may cause delays.
 In the remote service area even Verizon the strongest provider struggles with data updates on the MMS system.
 SMS is faster!
 The prices are reasonable because Paddle Express doesn’t have a front office and therefore overhead is low.
 Sean is a one man band most of the time making it happen for YOU!
 Time is a precious commodity around the lake and Paddle Express is busy with customers day of so please do you research, come prepared and be punctual.
 Make sure you check in.
 Early morning reservations please check in the night before as well for weather conditions.
 Paddle Express is not a google service or a SIRI😉.
 Paddle Express can run across unforeseen conditions with other customers and allows up to 10 minutes past reservation time without being considered late for a delivery.
 Expect delays in the budget 5 hour (Peak season) DIY bookings on weekends as these are high volume low service price points for the bargain adventurers out there.
 Thank you very much have a great day.

 Colorado River history